processfeedback/docs.processfeedback.org/option-create-custom-editor.md

 When you create a custom editor, you will see instructions that you can share with your students.

 ### Step 3.
-Ask students to share their Writing Process Report
+Ask students to share their writing process report

-Provide step-by-step instructions to students for them to share their Writing Process Report.
+Provide step-by-step instructions to students for them to share their writing process report.
 Here is an [example](./student-instructions.md).

 ### Step 4.
 As a separate assignment, ask students to reflect on their writing process